 In 2015, Kansas generated \$15.4 billion of revenue and incurred \$15.1 billion of expenses.
-These totals represent a 3% increase in revenue and a 2% increase in expenses.
-For 2015, the State General Fund accounted for 38% of revenues.
-The largest driver of expenses was Education, accounting for \$7.2 billion in expenditures, or roughly 48% of all expenses.
-The next largest expense driver was Human Services followed by Transportation.
-For the Fiscal Year 2015, Kansas held a Net Operating Balance surplus of \$352 thousand, a 20% increase from the year prior.
+These totals represent a 3 percent increase in revenue and a 2 percent increase in expenses.
+For 2015, the State General Fund accounted for 38 percent of revenues.
+The largest driver of expenses was Education, accounting for \$7.2 billion in expenditures, or roughly 48 percent of all expenses.
+The next largest expense driver was Human

+Services followed by Transportation.
+For Fiscal Year 2015, Kansas held a Net Operating Balance surplus of \$352,000-a 20 percent increase from the year prior.

 Fiscal Year 2016 and FY17 estimates show Kansas incurring Net Operating deficits of \$65 million and \$15 million, respectively.
 As a countermeasure, the state enacted \$15 million in statewide IT savings and an additional \$50 million in Public Safety related savings.
-Revenues in FY16 are estimated to decrease by \$114 million, or roughly 1%, from FY 15.
-Concurrently, expenses are estimated to increase by \$302 million, or 2%, from FY15 to FY16.
+Revenues in FY16 are estimated to decrease by \$114 million, or roughly 1 percent from FY15.
+Concurrently, expenses are estimated to increase by \$302 million, or 2 percent from FY15 to FY16.
 The projected Net Operating Balance in FY16 is a \$65 million deficit.
 Principal drivers of revenues and expenses remain the same from years prior.
 Finally, the state projects returning revenue growth for FY17 to \$15.84 billion, compared to estimated expenses of \$15.86 billion, effectively reaching a balanced budget.

-National Association of State Budget Officer's (NASBO) - State Expenditure Report (Fiscal 2012-2014)
+National Association of State Budget Officers (NASBO) - State Expenditure Report (Fiscal 2012-2014)